 He: “I have noticed that you are feeling stressed.
 I know you like things to look nice and make sure that our guest are comfortable.
 Thank you for doing all this work.
 I would still like to finish my e-mail so that I can forget about work and relax when my parents get here.
 Is it okay with you, if I set the table in half an hour?”

 She: “Thank you for letting me know about your e-mail.
 I understand that you would still like to finish.
 If you could make sure to use the new table cloth and find matching napkins, that would help me a lot.
 Can you please make sure we are done with the preparations when your parents arrive?
 I would like to be able to give them our full attention when they get here.”

 They have both acknowledged each other’s feelings and needs.
 They have also clearly and non-confrontationally expressed their own feelings and needs.
 Setting the table has become an acceptable request, instead of a silly demand.
-How do we know if we have made a request, rather than a demand?
-Our partner has the option to either say no, or to negotiate how and when he or she meets the request.
+When we have made a request rather than a demand, our partner has the option to negotiate how and when he or she meets the request.